Sowing the Seeds of Hope

 For more information about the program:

 The largest barrier faced by this program was securing adequate funding and sustainability.
 Over the years, multiple sources of funding were used, including public and private grants.
-The nonprofit AgriWellness, Inc. took over administrative functions in 2001 and helped secure funding for 10 more years.
-Ultimately the program could not develop a revenue-creating, sustainable business plan.

 This program was very successful in gaining the trust of the farming community.
 In part, this was accomplished by employing outreach workers familiar with agricultural life, culture and barriers faced by farm workers and their families.